ReginaldBull/swan-lake/README.md

 operations are more frequent than the write operations.
 To optimize write operations, the project should subscribe to a message queue like RabbitMQ or Kafka.
 This would allow the project to handle write operations asynchronously.
-If the use or RabbitMQ or Kafka is not suitable, the project should use rate limiting to keep the system stable.
+If the use of RabbitMQ or Kafka is not suitable, the project should use rate limiting to keep the system stable.

 ### Logging